Be part of this unique forum for discussing the specific challenges facing organisations working in international development.

 10.15AM - 10.55AMPlenary: Wellbeing and mental health - building a more resilient workforce

 Staff working in humanitarian and development organisations are exposed to higher levels of stress than employees in other fields of work, and therefore more vulnerable to experiencing mental health issues.
-This session will explore the increasing need for a proactive approach to stress management in humanitarian organisations to support staff, volunteers and partners in building mental resilience when dealing with crisis and trauma.
-Dr Sarah Davidson will describe why wellbeing should be a priority and will explain the practical and replicable approach being taken at the British Red Cross to improve the quality of their work through enhanced advice, training and support for staff.
+This interactive session will explore the increasing need for a proactive approach to stress management in humanitarian organisations to support staff, volunteers and partners in building mental resilience when dealing with crisis and trauma.
+Dr Sarah Davidson will describe why wellbeing should be a priority and will explain the practical and replicable approach being taken at the British Red Cross to improve the quality of their work through enhanced advice, training and support for staff, before opening it up to the floor – bring your questions for Sarah who will provide you with practical solutions to take back to your own organisation.

 Dr Sarah Davidson, head of psychosocial, British Red Cross